 The HPS Student Health Clinic is available for students who become ill or injured during the school day.
 The school nurse will evaluate a student's health status and determine the need for the student to remain in school or to be excused and sent home.
 The parent/guardian will be contacted by the school nurse if additional services are required and/or the student needs to leave the school campus.
+Students should not contact parents/guardians directly to be picked up due to an illness, as this communication must come from the school nurse in order for an early dismissal to be considered as excused.
 If a student is required to leave campus for the day due to illness involving vomiting, diarrhea, or fever, the student will be required to remain at home for at least a 24-hour cycle after the illness has subsided.
 The parent/guardian has up to one hour from the time of notification to pick up their student.
 Students are not permitted to be transported in a ride share program (ie. Uber, Lyft).
 A refusal to pick up a child when required will result in the school contacting the Franklin County Children's Services.